ghyslain/ghyslain.me/index.md

 **Hi!** I am Ghyslain

 {:.center}
-**I am a Product Manager with 5 years of hands-on experience building data and machine learning products.
+**I am a Product Manager with hands-on experience building data and machine learning products.
 I help data teams deliver value to your business.**

 # About me